 Change the text of 33.2.7.4 as follows:

-For Type 3 and Type 4 PSEs, ICon-2P as specified in Table 33-11 shall be met when there is no end to end pair-to-pair current unbalance.
-When end to end pair-to-pair current unbalance is present, the ICon-2P may increase up to the value of ICon-2P-UNB as specified by Table 33-11 item 4a.
-In addition to ICon-2P as specified in Table 33–11, the PSE shall support the following AC current waveform parameters per pair set, while within the operating voltage range of VPort_PSE-2P:
+For Type 3 and Type 4 PSEs, ICon as specified in Table 33-11 shall be met.
+During normal POWER ON state, the maximum pairset current shall not exceed ICon-2P_UNB as specified by Table 33-11 item 4a.
+ICon is the total current of both pairs with the same polarity that a PSE has to support.
+ICon-2P_unb is the maximum current over one of the pairs of the same polarity under E2EP2PRunb conditions at normal operating power mode (i.e. not during overload or short load conditions that are covered by Icut-2P and ILIM-2P).
+In addition to IConas specified in Table 33–11, the PSE shall support the following AC current waveform parameters perpairset, while within the operating voltage range of VPort_PSE-2P:

+4. Make the following changes to 33.2.7.4a:

 33.2.7.4a PSE PI Pair-to-Ppair-to-pairair resistance and current unbalance

 Type 3 and Type 4 PSEs operating over 4-pair are subject to unbalance requirements in this section.
-The contribution of PSE PI pair to pair effective resistance unbalance (PSE_P2PRunb) to the whole effective system end to end resistance/current unbalance (E2EP2PRunb), is specified by PSE maximum (RPair_max) and minimum (RPair_min) common mode effective resistance in the powered pairs of same polarity.
-The PSE_P2PRunb determined by RPair_max and RPair_min ensures that along with any other parts of the system - i.e. channel (cables and connectors) and the PD, the maximum pair current due to E2EP2PRunb, shall not exceed Icon-2P-unb as defined in Table 33–11.
-Icon-2P-unb maximum is the average pair current due to E2EP2PRunb that is higher than Icon-2P specified in Table 33–11.
+The contribution of PSE PI pair to pair effective resistance unbalance (PSE_P2PRunb) to the whole effective system end to end resistance unbalance (E2EP2PRunb), is specified by PSE maximum (RPair_max) and minimum (RPair_min) common mode effective resistance in the powered pairs of same polarity.
+The PSE_P2PRunb determined by RPair_max and RPair_min ensures that along with any other parts of the system - i.e. channel (cables and connectors) and the PD, the maximum pair current due to E2EP2PRunb, is not exceeding Icon-2P-unb as defined in Table 33–11 during normal powering operating conditions..

 The following is the Table after addressing other additional comment: To be discussed later.